brennanbrunsvik/THBI_MCMC/readme.md

 # Joint Inversion of Receiver Functions and Surface Waves Using Markov Chain Monte Carlo

+This may not be the most up-to-date version of the code.
+Please contact us at [brennanbrunsvik@ucsb.edu](mailto:brennanbrunsvik@ucsb.edu) for more information.

 This code performs a joint inversion of receiver functions and surface wave data using a Markov Chain Monte Carlo (MCMC) inversion.
 This is a Trans-dimensional, Hierarchical, Bayesian Inversion (THBI).

 If you use this code, please cite Brunsvik et al. (2024) and Eilon et al. (2018).
 See also Golos et al. (2024) and Petruska and Eilon (2022).
-We highly recommend contacting us in case there are updates to the code that are not yet public.

 ## Running the examples